Lochnivar/ashverse/books/book-04-the-ashes/README.md

 6. **Resolution:** Reflection on the ashes, the choices made, and what comes next

 ## Subplots
-- **California becomes fully independent Republic of California (1920)** - No longer even pretending to be U.S. territory.
+- **California becomes fully independent Republic of California (1873)** - No longer even pretending to be U.S. territory.
 Rich, smug, Pacific superpower in all but name.
 - **California's evolution complete** - Started as loyal U.S. state, became exclave, became associated state, now fully independent.
 The North America equivalent of Australia.
 - The Great Depression's impact on the divided continent (four phases: Blame 1929-1931, Compete 1931-1934, Panic 1934-1936, Forced Cooperation 1936-1940)
 - North-American Economic Concord (1936) – California forces cooperation through economic leverage
 - German stupidity (specific European events) that forces North American cooperation
 - The forging of the triad relationship between US, Confederacy, and California
 - Responses to rising European tensions
-- The Fairfax and Meade families' final reflections on the 76-year journey
+- The Fairfax and Haskell families' final reflections on the 76-year journey
 - How each nation (Confederacy, Union, Native states, California) responds
 - The weight of history and the choices made
 - Preparation for an uncertain future